object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     }

 The difference between a tree and a DAG may seem small in the tiny examples we can print on our page, but realistic applications of computer algebra can easily create expressions with thousands or tens of thousands of terms, in which larger common subexpressions themselves contain multiple instances of smaller subexpressions.
 The repetition of common terms, and therefore data size and computational cost, induced by the tree representation is exponential in the depth of nesting.
-This can easily make the difference between a computation that completes in a fraction of a second, and one which takes hours to complete or which exhausts the computer's memory and therefore fails to complete at all!
+This can easily make the difference between a computation that completes in a fraction of a second, and one which takes hours to complete or which exhausts the computer's memory and therefore fails to complete at all.

 Building expression :term:`DAGs <DAG>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using somewhat more complex data structures, it is possible to create
 expressions that automatically result in :term:`DAGs <DAG>` rather than
 :term:`trees <tree>`.
-That is beyond the scope of this course, but we can
+That is beyond our scope, but we can
 construct expression DAGs using our existing tools, at the expense of a little
 extra code.
 Take as an example the expression we used above: :math:`x^2 +
 3/x^2`.
 If we write: